kyma-incubator/compass/components/external-services-mock/README.md

 ## Overview

-External services mock is a test component that implement external APIs to which compass sends requests.
+External services mock is a test component that mocks external APIs for test purposes.

+Implemented external servies:
+* auditlog

 ## Configuration